 There was no centralized place with all TEDx event information, and (without a reminder), speakers often missed speaker application deadlines

-Manual work took too long, virtual assistants were expensive (and still forgot details), but there was one solution that made finding TEDx speaker applications almost instant:
+Manual work took too long, Google only found a few events, virtual assistants were expensive (and still forgot details), but there was one solution that made finding TEDx speaker applications almost instant:

 - Extracts EVERY (4000+) TEDx event from TED’s directory

-- Searches Google for each one (to find the website, which TED often doesn’t list)
+- Searches Google for each one (to find the website, which TEDx organizers often doesn’t list in TED’s directory)

 - Searches Facebook and Twitter (to find social media pages)

 - Searches the social profiles and the website to extract a contact email address

 - Searches YouTube to find sample videos from past years (to make sure the event is filmed, and of good quality)

 - And, re-checks for updates, automatically, every week (which saves hours of work and frustration)